1 Peter Comments

 “You are blessed.”
 In Greek this is the same word that begins the Psalms and is used repeat-edly in Jesus’ Sermon on the Mount (nine times in Matt.
 5:3–11).
 It means “fortunate, well off.”
 As seen in Matthew 5, most of the blessing will be in the coming kingdom.

-18–22 This is one of the most difficult passages in the whole Bible.
-We should respect its evi-dent purpose to encourage suffering believers with Jesus’ example and God’s reward to Him.
+3:18–22 This is one of the most difficult passages in the whole Bible.
+We should respect its evident purpose to encourage suffering believers with Jesus’ example and God’s reward to Him (as summarized in 3:22).
 See Appendix B (p.
-20) for more detailed comments and some possible meanings.
+27) for more detailed comments and some possible meanings.
 Here I will only give summaries regarding its two biggest problems.

 Problem A: When, where, and what did Jesus go and preach?

 When?
 After He was “put to death in the flesh, but made alive in the spirit.”
-“In the flesh” (NIV, “in the body”) is probably the sphere of normal human existence.
-“In the spirit” is probably “in the spiritual state,” referring to His condition after death even before His resurrection.
+“In the flesh” (which means more than “in the body,” NIV) is probably the sphere of normal human existence, the same as “the days of his flesh” (lit.) in Hebrews 5:7.
+“In the spirit” is probably “in the spiritual state,” referring to His condition after death but even before His resurrection.

 Where?
 He went to the world of the dead, Hades, and “made proclamation” to some spirits there.
 These were people or angels or both, who had been disobedient before the flood.